Expand description

 Use cases:

-- Simple per-key rate caps
+- Simple per-key rate caps (e.g., API rate limiting)

-- Single-process (local) or multi-process (Redis) deployments
+- Both single-process (local) and multi-process (Redis/hybrid) deployments

 §Suppressed Strategy

-- Suppression is bypassed, calls return
+- Suppression factor is

 - Returns

-Suppression calculation:
+Suppression factor calculation:

-suppression_factor = 1.0 - (perceived_rate / rate_limit)Where perceived_rate = max(average_rate_in_window, rate_in_last_1000ms).
+suppression_factor = 1.0 - (rate_limit / perceived_rate)

-rate_in_last_1000ms is computed at millisecond granularity (not whole seconds), so suppression
+where: perceived_rate = max(average_rate_in_window, rate_in_last_1000ms)The rate_in_last_1000ms term is computed at millisecond granularity (not whole seconds),

 Use cases: